-Giada De Laurentiis credits a portion-controlled diet and daily workouts for her sizzling size-two body.
+Giada De Laurentiis credits a portion-controlled diet and yoga workouts for her sizzling size-two body.

 The slender 5-foot-2 Giada said the most common question fans ask is her diet secret for staying thin despite being around food all day.